- You can get coronavirus by breathing in small droplets that contain the virus.

-Do you have 1 or more of the following symptoms: cold, sore throat, cough, temperature above 37.5 degrees, difficulty breathing, loss of taste and/or smell?
+Do you have one or more of the following symptoms: cold, sore throat, cough, temperature above 37.5 degrees, difficulty breathing, loss of taste and/or smell?

-- Then call your GP or the out-of-hours service (huisartsenpost) immediately if 1 or more of the following apply to you:
+- Immediately call the GP or out-of-hours GP service if 1 or more of the following things apply to you:

 - you feel more and more ill over a few days

 - your breathing becomes faster and faster or more difficult (for example while walking)

 - you get more and more confused